MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-operators.md

 ---
 # Graph operators (Preview)

 Kusto Query Language (KQL) graph operators allow for the analysis of data by representing tabular data as a graph, with nodes and edges.
 This setup lets us use graph operations to study the connections and relationships between different data points.

 Graph analysis is typically comprised of the following steps:

 1. Prepare and preprocess the data using tabular operators
 1. Build a graph from the prepared tabular data using [make-graph](make-graph-operator.md)
-1. Perform graph analysis using the [graph operators](#supported-graph-operators)
+1. Perform graph analysis using [graph-match](graph-match-operator.md) or [graph-merge](graph-merge-operator.md)
-1. Transform the results of the graph analysis back into tabular form
+1. Transform the results of the graph analysis back into tabular form with [graph-to-table](graph-to-table-operator.md)
 1. Continue the query with tabular operators

 ## Supported graph operators